Contact Us for a Free Consultation (213) 542-0979

 Can I Avoid A Conviction For A Los Angeles Theft Charge?

-The Neighborhood Justice Program is something that gives certain offenders an opportunity to be able to avoid having a conviction on their record, not have to go to jail, and not have to suffer the consequences and the stigma that go along with a theft-related offense.
+The Neighborhood Justice Program gives certain offenders an opportunity to avoid having a conviction on their record, not have to go to jail, and not suffer the consequences and stigma that go along with a theft-related offense.

 If you've got no record and you didn't take more than $400 of property, you have a good chance to get into the Neighborhood Justice Program and get some education on what happens to people who steal and how devastating it can be to your record.

 The court system has gotten much more reasonable and less harsh in recent years.
-It's important to get an attorney who is local to the court where your case is pending, who can get you a result that you can move forward with.
+It's important to get an attorney who is local to the court where your case is pending and who can get you a result that you can move forward with.

 Difference Between Burglary And Breaking & Entering

-One issue that comes up with breaking and entering is that we see people sticking tools inside the property, breaking a window and setting alarms off, and then running away.
+One issue with breaking and entering is that we see people sticking tools inside the property, breaking a window, setting alarms off, and then running away.
 Is that a burglary?
 The answer is yes.

-If you went in there with a tool, broke a window, cracked a door, or put anything inside the house with the intent to steal property, that's enough for a breaking and entering and will trigger a burglary.
+If you went in there with a tool, broke a window, cracked a door, or put anything inside the house with the intent to steal property, that's enough for breaking and will trigger a burglary.

-There is no such crime as breaking and entering in Los Angeles.
-The crime is burglary and one of the elements of the burglary that has to be proven by the prosecution at a jury trial is that you broke and entered into someone's home.
+There is no such crime as breaking in Los Angeles.
+The crime is burglary, and one of the elements of the burglary that has to be proven by the prosecution at a jury trial is that you broke into someone's home.

 Difference Between California First Degree And Second Degree Burglary

-First-degree burglary involves going into someone's home and is divided into two segments.
-One is going into someone's home when there is a person present there.
+First-degree burglary involves entering someone's home and is divided into two segments.
+One is entering someone's home when there is a person present.
 That is considered a violent felony.
 It is a strike and likely a prison sentence.

-The other type of first-degree burglary is just a regular home burglary where someone breaks into someone's home, steals their property, and leaves.
-That person is either caught in the act, right after or many months later.
-It doesn't really matter, as long as they can prove the case, it's a first-degree burglary.
-That is also a strike and it is considered a serious felony.
+The other type of first-degree burglary is a regular home burglary, where someone breaks into someone's home, steals their property, and leaves.
+That person is either caught in the act right after or many months later.
+It doesn't really matter; as long as they can prove the case, it's a first-degree burglary.
+That is also a strike, and it is considered a serious felony.

-There is a presumption in Los Angeles County related to these types of burglaries that you are going to go to prison unless your defense lawyer can show unusual circumstances.
+In Los Angeles County, there is a presumption related to these types of burglaries that you will go to prison unless your defense lawyer can show unusual circumstances.

 Menu